Lesson 4: Getting There

 Discuss why pictographs make it easy to compare different sets of numbers.
 Talk about why the Census Bureau uses similar charts and graphs to share its findings with the public.
-Ask: How do you think similar pictographs might be different in other counties or villages?
+Ask: How do you think similar pictographs might be different in other areas of the U.S. Virgin Islands?
 Why?

 Younger or less skilled students can brainstorm examples of charts and graphs they see every day.
 These might include a "chore chart" at home, a report card, or a bus schedule.
 Discuss how these charts make it easier to understand information.
 Another option is to have students use the data that you have collected from the class census on favorite foods to create a chart on a classroom bulletin board.
 Students can easily visualize their classmates' preferences.
 Reinforce the idea that charts and graphs make it easier to understand information about a number of people or items because they help to visualize and organize the data.

-Student Worksheet 4: 1) Two students in Ms. Matua’s class; 2) Most students walk to school; 3) 23
+Student Worksheet 4: 1) Two students in Ms. Petersen's class; 2) Most students walk to school; 3) 23